Configuration

 Core Product Configuration

-The core product configuration is included with the product and is embedded in the core product code — only the FSM product team can make changes to the core product configuration.
-Changes to the core code go to all accounts as they upgrade to the latest SuiteApp version.
+The core product configuration is comes with the product and is built into the core product code — only the FSM product team can make changes to the core product configuration.
+Changes to the core code go to all accounts when they upgrade to the latest SuiteApp version.

-However, the core product configuration runs independently in each account and adapts based on that account’s NetSuite preferences and settings.
-So, every account’s core configuration is unique to that account.
+However, the core product configuration runs independently in each account and adapts to that account’s NetSuite preferences and settings, so each account’s core configuration is unique.

 Custom Configuration

-The custom configuration, often called the config file, allows each account to merge custom configuration with the core product configuration.
+The custom configuration—often called the config file—lets each account merge its own setup with the core product configuration.
 This account-specific setup is saved as a JSON object in a custom record called Field Service Configuration, under Field Service > Administration > Configuration.

-When an account is first deployed, a default base custom configuration will be deployed in the account.
+When you first deploy an account, a default base custom configuration will be deployed in the account.

-The base custom configuration will enable users to immediately view tasks and content on the mobile.
-This base configuration is then configured further in an account to meet each customers specific needs.
-It is built to cover 90% of use cases right away, so you can get started quickly and deploy fast.
+The base custom configuration lets you view tasks and content in the mobile app right away.
+You can then tweak it to fit each customer’s needs.
+It's designed to cover 90% of use cases, so you can get started quickly and deploy fast.

 Merging Core Product and Custom Configuration

-The FSM product merges the core product and custom config at runtime or when the product is being used and the resulting config is what runs in the account.
+The FSM product merges the core product and custom config at runtime or when you use the product and the result config runs in the account.

 Important: